jmikola/jmikola.github.io/source/_posts/2015-04-13-mongodb-crud-api.md

 inadvertently wipe out a collection (`deleteMany({})` instead of `remove()`).
 And lastly, we wanted to acknowledge that the difference between replacing an entire document and updating specific fields in one or many documents.
-By having each method check if thd document contains atomic modifiers, we hope to help users avoid the mistake of clobbering an entire document when they expected to modify specific fields, or vice versa.
+By having each method check if the document contains atomic modifiers, we hope to help users avoid the mistake of clobbering an entire document when they expected to modify specific fields, or vice versa.

 ### Less is More

-Some things a better left unsaid.
+Some things are better left unsaid.
 While the CRUD spec contains a lot of detail, there are a few subjects which aren't addressed:

  * Read preferences
- * Write concern
+ * Write concerns
  * Fluent API for bulk writes
  * Explaining queries